AdobeDocs/marketo.en/help/marketo/product-docs/reporting/basic-reporting/report-subscriptions/subscribe-to-a-smart-list.md

    >[!NOTE]
    >
-   >If the [Secure Subscription Admin](/help/marketo/product-docs/reporting/basic-reporting/report-subscriptions/secure-the-subscription-admin-setting.md) setting is set to **Yes**, only people with access to the Marketo instance will be able to download the report.
+   >If the [Secure Subscription Admin](/help/marketo/product-docs/reporting/basic-reporting/report-subscriptions/secure-the-subscription-admin-setting.md) setting is set to **[!UICONTROL Yes]**, only people with access to the Marketo instance will be able to download the report.

    ![](assets/image2015-4-17-15-3a46-3a47.png)